spiral/docs/framework/bootloaders.md

 }
 ```

-Currently, your bootloader doesn't do anything.
+Currently, your Bootloader doesn't do anything.
 We can start by adding some container bindings.

-> `APP` bootloader namespace is always loaded after `LOAD`, keep domain-specific bootloaders in it.
+> `APP` bootloader namespace always loaded after `LOAD`, keep domain-specific bootloaders in it.

 ## Configuring Container
 The most common use-case of bootloaders is to configure DI container, for example, we might want to bind multiple
-implementations to their interfaces and/or construct some service.
+implementations to their interfaces or construct some service.

 We can use the method `boot` for these purposes.
 Method support method injection, so we can request any services we need: